 Phone: 0418 463 870

-For all enquiries regarding the Drummoyne Senior Citizen's Club, please contact 0418 463 870.
+For all enquiries regarding the Drummoyne Senior Citizens Club, please call 0418 463 870.

 The City of Canada Bay has a number of community halls available for hire ideal for community functions, special occasions, training sessions and corporate events.
 Community venue hire is available for casual and long term bookings.

-Please click below to view fact sheets including information on location, facilities and fees:
+For further information and to view fact sheets including information on location, facilities and fees click here

 L.I.N.C.S. is a community information directory database managed by the City of Canada Bay.
 It is a listing of local community services and groups within and around our area.
 You can search by suburb and it is handy for those looking for schools, childcare centres, scout groups, religious organisations and other community organisations.
 L.I.N.C.S. is free to use and is available to access at all times via our website.